74

 There were kids.
 And toys.
 And moms.
 And snacks.
 Sunshine was all over the place, trying to take it all in.
 During the “circle” time, when the children were supposed to sit quietly on little carpet mats and listen to the songs and stories, Sunshine was still bouncing.
 She wanted to sit beside this little friend, then that little friend.
 She wanted to hold the leader’s puppet.
 She wanted to run around the outside of the circle.
 And Lily wanted to eat.

-We’ve continued to attend playgroup sporadically over the last month and a half.
-It runs for two hours on Tuesdays, Wednesdays, and Fridays.
-Tuesdays is a music program, in which it was even harder to make Sunshine sit still; she wanted to get into the rattles, run around the circle, play with her friends.
+We continued to attend playgroup sporadically over the next month and a half.
+It happened for two hours on Tuesdays, Wednesdays, and Fridays.
+Tuesdays was a music program, in which it was even harder to make Sunshine sit still; she wanted to get into the rattles, run around the circle, play with her friends.
 Some days, if Sunshine slept in, I didn’t mention playgroup and we didn’t go.
 Other days, it was a good way to get us out of the house.
 I thought that maybe, if she had a few hours to play in the morning, she’d be quieter in the afternoon so that I could study.

 As I looked back to the first times we went, I was amazed at the change.
 She really has learned a lot about interacting with a group of children, waiting for her turn, following routines in another place, and even that it’s okay to say goodbye because this will happen again another day.